TIBCOSoftware/tp-helm-charts/docs/workshop/aks/control-plane/README.md

       # to set the size of the buffer used for reading the first part of the response received
       proxy-buffer-size: 16k
     extraArgs:
+      # set the certificate you have created in ingress-system or Control Plane namespace
       default-ssl-certificate: ingress-system/tp-certificate-main-ingress
 EOF
 ```